-- (38) The protection of the rights and freedoms of individuals with regard to the processing of personal data requires that appropriate technical and organisational measures are taken, to ensure that the requirements of this Directive are met.
-The implementation of such measures cannot depend solely on economic considerations.
-In order to be able to demonstrate compliance with this Directive, the controller should adopt internal policies and implement measures, which respect in particular the principles of data protection by design and data protection by default.
-Where the controller has carried out a data protection impact assessment pursuant to this Directive, the results should be taken into account when developing those measures and procedures.
-The measures could consist, inter alia, of the use of pseudonymisation, as soon as possible.
-The use of pseudonymisation for the purposes of this Directive can serve as a tool that could facilitate, in particular, the free flow of personal data within the Area of Freedom, Security and Justice. - (39) The protection of the rights and freedoms of data subjects as well as the responsibility and liability of controllers and processors, also in relation to the monitoring by and measures of supervisory authorities, requires a clear attribution of the responsibilities under this Directive, including where a controller determines the purposes and means of the processing jointly with other controllers or where a processing operation is carried out on behalf of a controller. - (39a) The carrying out of processing by a processor should be governed by a legal act including a contract binding the processor to the controller and stipulating, in particular, that the processor should act only on instructions from the controller.
-The processor should take into account the principle of data protection by design and by default. - (40) In order to demonstrate compliance with this Directive, the controller or processor should maintain records regarding all categories of personal data processing activities under its responsibility.
-Each controller and processor should be obliged to cooperate with the supervisory authority and make these records, on request, available to it, so that it might serve for monitoring those processing operations.
-The controller or the processor processing personal data in non-automated processing systems should have in place effective methods of demonstrating the lawfulness of the data processing, of enabling self-monitoring and of ensuring data integrity and data security, such as logs or other forms of records.
+- (38) The protection of the rights and freedoms of data subjects with regard to the processing of personal data requires that appropriate technical and organisational measures be taken to ensure that the requirements of the Directive are met.
+In order to be able to demonstrate compliance with the provisions adopted pursuant to this Directive, the controller should adopt internal policies and implement appropriate measures, which meet in particular the principles of data protection by design and data protection by default.
+Such measures could consist inter alia of the use of pseudonymisation(...) as soon as possible.
+The use of pseudonymisation for the purposes of this Directive can serve as a tool in particular that could facilitate, in particular, the free flow of relevant data within the Area of Freedom, Security and Justice. - (39) The protection of the rights and freedoms of data subjects as well as the responsibility and liability of controllers and processors, also in relation to the monitoring by and measures of supervisory authorities, requires a clear attribution of the responsibilities under this Directive, including where a controller determines the purposes (...) and means of the processing jointly with other controllers or where a processing operation is carried out on behalf of a controller. - (39a) The carrying out of processing by a processor should be governed by a legal act including a contract binding the processor to the controller and stipulating in particular that the processor (...) should act only on instructions from the controller. - (40) Categories of personal data processing activities including transfers by way of appropriate safeguards and in specific situations should be recorded by the controller (...) and the processor, in order to monitor compliance with this Directive.
+Each controller and processor should be obliged to co-operate with the supervisory authority and make these records, on request, available to it, so that it might serve for monitoring processing operations. - (40a) Logs should be kept at least for operations in automated processing systems such as collection, alteration, consultation, disclosure, combination or erasure.
+The logs should be used for verification of the lawfulness of the data processing, self-monitoring and for ensuring data integrity and data security. (...)
+This does not preclude the use of the logs (...) in accordance with Member State law for operational matters in the course of criminal investigations and proceedings. - (41) In order to ensure effective protection of the rights and freedoms of data subjects (...) the controller or processor should consult with the supervisory authority in certain cases prior to intended processing.